python/typing/docs/spec/distributing.rst

 Many stub packages will only have part of the type interface for libraries completed, especially initially.
 For the benefit of type checking and code editors, packages can be "partial".
-This means modules not found in the stub package SHOULD be searched for in parts four and five of the module resolution order above, namely inline packages and typeshed.
+This means modules not found in the stub package SHOULD be searched for in part four of the module resolution order below, namely inline packages.

-Type checkers should merge the stub package and runtime package or typeshed directories.
-This can be thought of as the functional equivalent of copying the stub package into the same directory as the corresponding runtime package or typeshed folder and type checking the combined directory structure.
+Type checkers should merge the stub package and runtime package directories.
+This can be thought of as the functional equivalent of copying the stub package into the same directory as the corresponding runtime package and type checking the combined directory structure.
 Thus type checkers MUST maintain the normal resolution order of checking ``*.pyi`` before ``*.py`` files.